 For the Christian there is much greater hope for God is the One that holds all things by His Word (Colossians 1:17).
 He can open any door and all things are possible for Him (Luke 1:37).
 Our heavenly Father has all the resources, power and wisdom and He has made it all available for His children (Ephesians 3:20).
 With this knowledge, why would anyone want to exist life?

-Especially when the Bible teaches that suicide is a major sin – “You shall not murder” (Ten Commandments- Exodus 20:13).
+The Bible teaches that suicide is a major sin – “You shall not murder” (Ten Commandments- Exodus 20:13).
 Suicide is self-murder.
 God is One that gives life and the One that takes it away (Job 1:21).
 He is the only One that determines when a person should die (Psalm 31:15).
 Those that murder will not have eternal life (Revelation 22:15).
 Thus, suicide leads to losing not just this life but the life to come simply because a person can’t repent after his death.

 God promised to be with His children every moment to help, guide, lead, heal, and restore them.
 And He assured all that put their hope in Him, “I will never leave thee, nor forsake thee” (Hebrews 13:5).
 God doesn’t lie (Numbers 23:19; Psalm 89:5).
 He promised, “If anyone enters by me, he will be saved” (John 10:9).

-Jesus was sent to earth to bless God’s children.
-He said, “The LORD has anointed me to preach good news to the poor.
+Jesus was sent to earth to bless His children.
+He declared, “The LORD has anointed me to preach good news to the poor.
 He has sent me to bind up the brokenhearted, to proclaim freedom for the captives and release from darkness for the prisoners, to proclaim the year of the Lord’s favor…to comfort all who mourn, and provide for those who grieve…to bestow on them a crown of beauty instead of ashes, the oil of gladness instead of mourning, and a garment of praise instead of a spirit of despair” (Isaiah 61:1-3).

 In His service,